philtr/phillipridlen/content/pages/now.md

 _This is [a now page][now].
 If you have your own site, [you should make one][now], too._

-When ~~Twitter~~ X first arrived on the scene, it had one mission: answer the question, "What are you doing?"
+When <s>Twitter</s> X first arrived on the scene, it had one mission: answer the question, "What are you doing?"
 It has instead become a cesspool of hot takes and pot shots at others.
 You won't find me posting there; instead, I try to keep this page up to date with the important highlights of what I'm up to.